-Stanislav Mikhailov did a breakdown of his mind-blowing procedural architectural facade made 99% in Substance Designer and talked about the advantages of the procedural materials like this.
+Stanislav Mikhailov did a breakdown of his mind-blowing facade made in Substance Designer and talked about the advantages of the procedural materials.

 Hi everyone.
 My name is Stanislav Mikhailov or just Stas.
 I am 29, I live in Minsk, the capital of Belarus.
 I have been working in gamedev for a little more than a year.
 Let me tell you some details about how I got into it.

 I was keen on video games, movie VFX and drawing ever since school days.
 If my remember it correctly, it was my cousin who showed me one of the first versions of 3ds Max.
 The idea of making CG sparked my interest in the blink of an eye.
 These years I had no idea about the amount of educational materials we would have today.
 You know, once I had to make a few exactly the same flying ships from primitives because I didn’t know that I could just copy them.
 Now I feel like it was ages ago.
 Long story short, after school I enrolled at a university to study architecture.
 I had been learning a composition, coloristics, history of arts, academic drawing, classical sculpture and so on.
 All this knowledge really help me today.
 After the university, I worked as an architect for 4 years and devoted more and more time for an Arch Viz.
 Also, I was looking for a job in gamedev but my portfolio was not strong enough.
 Only after 4 years of practice I was lucky enough to get through the job interview at DoorZ where I have been working up to now.